 A little more research into "natural" skin care products revealed a shocking hidden ingredient not listed on the label: 1,4-dioxane.
 A carcinogen and a known eye and respiratory tract irritant that readily penetrates the skin, it is also suspected to be a kidney toxicant, neurotoxicant, and respiratory toxicant, among others.
 There was a press release from the Organic Consumers Association (www.organicconsumers.org) on March 14, 2008 entitled, "Carcinogenic 1,4-Dioxane Found in Leading 'Organic' Brand Personal Care Products".
 We believe this example could be considered the tip of a toxic iceberg, a discovery of the sort of thing that is probably happening with many of the other ingredients of skin care products.

-Mike Adams of naturalnews.com summarizes the report as follows: "A cancer-causing compound called 1,4-dioxane has been found in some of the most commonly used petroleum-based cosmetics by a study commissioned by the Organic Consumers Association, including products from Kiss My Face, Nutribiotic, Jason, Ecover, Citrus Magic, 365, Alba, Lifetree, Giovanni, Seventh Generation, Method, Earth Friendly Products, Sea-Chi Organics and many other brands."
-(16) The explanation for the presence of 1,4-dioxane is that "ethoxylation, a cheap short-cut companies use to provide mildness to harsh ['harsh'?!] ingredients, requires the use of the cancer-causing petrochemical ethylene oxide, which generates 1,4-dioxane as a by-product."
-(17) There are many labeled ingredients that imply the presence of 1,4-dioxane: "To avoid 1,4-dioxane, the OCA urges consumers to search ingredient lists for indications of ethoxylation including: 'myreth,' 'oleth,' 'laureth,' 'ceteareth,' any other 'eth,' 'PEG,' 'polyethylene,' 'polyethylene glycol,' 'polyoxyethylene,' or 'oxynol,' in ingredient names."
-(18)
+The study commissioned by the Organic Consumers Association shows that the cancer-causing compound called 1,4-dioxane has been found in some of the most commonly used petroleum-based cosmetics including products from Kiss My Face, Nutribiotic, Jason, Ecover, Citrus Magic, 365, Alba, Lifetree, Giovanni, Seventh Generation, Method, Earth Friendly Products, Sea-Chi Organics and many other brands.
+The explanation for the presence of 1,4-dioxane is that "ethoxylation, a cheap short-cut companies use to provide mildness to harsh ['harsh'?!] ingredients, requires the use of the cancer-causing petrochemical ethylene oxide, which generates 1,4-dioxane as a by-product."
+(16) There are many labeled ingredients that imply the presence of 1,4-dioxane: "To avoid 1,4-dioxane, the OCA urges consumers to search ingredient lists for indications of ethoxylation including: 'myreth,' 'oleth,' 'laureth,' 'ceteareth,' any other 'eth,' 'PEG,' 'polyethylene,' 'polyethylene glycol,' 'polyoxyethylene,' or 'oxynol,' in ingredient names."
+(17)

 A poignant passage from the same press release states the following: